microsoft/axe-pipelines-samples/typescript-selenium-webdriver/README.md

 ## See it in action on your local machine

-1. Install [Chrome](https://www.google.com/chrome/) and [ChromeDriver](http://chromedriver.chromium.org/getting-started), and make sure ChromeDriver is on your PATH.
+1. Install [Chrome](https://www.google.com/chrome/) and [ChromeDriver](http://chromedriver.chromium.org/getting-started), and make sure ChromeDriver is on your PATH. *If you are using another browser for testing in your project, download its corresponding [driver](https://www.seleniumhq.org/docs/03_webdriver.jsp#selenium-webdriver-s-drivers) instead of ChromeDriver.*
 1. Clone this sample repository

    ```sh